Dhanvin1520/AI-Powered-Resume-Builder/README.md

-✌️MyFirst Try Out with Tailwind and Javascript libraries 👾👾
+MyFirst Try Out with TAILWIND and Javascript libraries 👾👾